fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     *Pull Requests*:
     - `First Stage of the KDE Rendering API <https://github.com/fury-gl/fury/pull/826>`_:
-    All of this work culminated in PR `#826 <https://github.com/fury-gl/fury/pull/826/>`_, that proposes to add the first stage of this API (there are some details yet to be completed, like the :math:`n` division) to Fury.
-This PR added the described API, and also proposed some minor changes to some already existing Fury functions related to callbacks, changes necessary for this and other future applications that would use it to work.
+    All of this work culminated in PR `#826 <https://github.com/fury-gl/fury/pull/826/>`_, that proposes to add the first stage of this API (there are some details yet to be completed, like the :math:`n` division) to FURY.
+This PR added the described API, and also proposed some minor changes to some already existing FURY functions related to callbacks, changes necessary for this and other future applications that would use it to work.
 It also added the six kernels described, and a simple documented example on how to use this feature.